heshihao0813/react-triangle-frame/README.md

 # react-triangle-frame
-React high order component which adds a triangle frame to wrapped component
+React high-order component that adds a frame with a triangle pointer around to the wrapped component